anggwar/GDE-ADK-Foundations-Plus/codelabs.md

     instruction=POWER_INSTRUCTION,
 )
 ```

-you can run it via terminal or web using previous section command
+Restart the agent command: `adk web`

 ---

-## 8. Compare Outputs
+## 8. Compare the Experience

-Say hi to the agents, and see the difference.
+Chat with Nenek Lestari.
+Try saying: "Halo nek"

-Compare:
+Compare the differences:
-- Story depth
+- Story depth: Is it just a plot summary, or a narrative?
-- Naturalness of language
+- Naturalness: Does it feel like reading Wikipedia or talking to a human?
-- Emotional tone
+- Emotional tone: Do you feel the "warmth"?

-Discuss what changed just by upgrading the **instruction design**.
+This demonstrates that Instruction Design is just as important as the code itself.

 ---